ISISComputingGroup/kafka_dae_control/doc/pvs.md

 ## `VETO:HARD:SP` / `VETO:HARD`
 Hard veto configuration array.
 This corresponds to the veto names array.
-Setting this will write to hardware and then pushes a [`vc00`](https://github.com/ISISComputingGroup/streaming-data-types/blob/master/schemas/vc00_veto_configuration.fbs) blob, containing a bitwise `OR` of both soft and hard vetoes into the veto configuration topic.
+Setting this will write to hardware and then pushes a [`vc00`](https://github.com/ISISComputingGroup/streaming-data-types/blob/master/schemas/vc00_veto_configuration.fbs) blob, containing a bit-wise `OR` of both soft and hard vetoes into the veto configuration topic.

 `VETO:HARD` is used as a readback for what is currently set on the streaming control board.

 ## `VETO:SOFT:SP`
 Soft veto configuration array.
 This corresponds to the veto names array.

-Setting this push a [`vc00`](https://github.com/ISISComputingGroup/streaming-data-types/blob/master/schemas/vc00_veto_configuration.fbs) blob, containing a bitwise `OR` of both soft and hard vetoes into the veto configuration topic.
+Setting this push a [`vc00`](https://github.com/ISISComputingGroup/streaming-data-types/blob/master/schemas/vc00_veto_configuration.fbs) blob, containing a bit-wise `OR` of both soft and hard vetoes into the veto configuration topic.